Family and friends plead for AWOL soldier to be found

 FAYETTEVILLE, NC (WTVD) --Fort Bragg officially declared Sgt.
-Carl Seeman AWOL after he missed the bus to Fort Pope, Louisiana, for a training exercise Sunday.
+Carl Seeman AWOL after he missed the bus to Fort Polk, Louisiana, for a training exercise Sunday.

 The 82nd Airborne Division told ABC11 that Seeman last reported to his unit Friday.
 Friends of the paratrooper call his sudden disappearance out of character.